gazaskygeeks/Coding-Foundations-course/coursebook/Week 02/session-04/puzzle.md

+# ✨ Awesome Puzzles to start your day 😃

+## 🔸 First Puzzle

+There are two ducks in front of a duck, two ducks behind a duck and a duck in the middle.
+How many ducks are there ❓❗ 😳

-# Puzzle
+## 🔸 Second Puzzle

-**You are driving a bus.
-At the first stop, two women get on.
-The second stop, three men get on and one woman gets off.
-At the third stop, three kids and their mom get on, and a man gets off.
-The bus is grey, and it is raining outside. _What color is the bus driver's hair?_**
+The day before two days after the day before tomorrow is Saturday.
+What day is it today ❓❗ 😳